adamthiede/bluefin/README.md

 sudo reboot
 ```

-To use an image with Google Chrome instead of Firefox, replace `:latest` with `:chrome` int the above commands.
+For Brave or Chrome instead of Firefox, use `:brave` or `:chrome` instead of `:latest` in the commands above.

 # What is this?